-Objectively, I have quantitative data reporting on student satisfaction (with the teaching) both before and after the implementation of alignment.
-Figure 4(a) plots student satisfaction as reported by themselves on a 7-step scale in a questionnaire at the end of the course; the gray bars depict the distribution of the answers in the pre-alignment courses (2004 and 2005), while the black bars illustrate the situation for the post-alignment courses (2006 and 2007).
+Figure 5(a) plots student satisfaction as reported by themselves on a 7-step scale in a questionnaire at the end of the course; the gray bars depict the distribution of the answers in the pre-alignment courses (2004 and 2005), while the black bars illustrate the situation for the post-alignment courses (2006 and 2007).
 The students appear slightly more satisfied after alignment which can also be taken to mean that implementing alignment did not compromise student satisfaction.

 However, student satisfaction should not be over-estimated; although a positive sign, it need not correlate with student learning.
-It is much more interesting to compare student (self-reported) proficiency in the area of study after the course.
+It is much more interesting to compare student self-reported proficiency in the area of study after the course.
 Unfortunately, I did not evaluate student proficiency before I got introduced to educational theories, notably to evaluation theory [6].
-Hence, only the post-alignment (black) data is available as presented in Figure 4(b).
-Although generally positive, without the pre-alignment data it is hard to draw firm conclusions as to the effect of alignment.
+Hence, only the post-alignment (black) data is available as presented in Figure 5(b).
+Although generally positive, without the pre-alignment data it is hard to draw firm conclusions as to the effect of alignment from the evaluations.